June 06 @ SAT : Architecture for the Body

 • Warm up

-• Craft paper or newspaper
+• Colored paper or plain craft paper

-(alternately, print rejects from a print shop
+(alternately, print rejects from a print shop, newspaper etc)

 Main activity